tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/functions_to_multiple_cols.md

 This is a natural approach, but it can result in queries that are very long and hard to maintain, particularly as the size of the query grows.

-We can use some features of ClickHouse to make this query more maintainable.
+You can use some features of ClickHouse to make this query more maintainable.

-Firstly, we can use the `SELECT ...
+First, you can use the `SELECT ...
 EXCEPT` syntax, e.g. `SELECT * EXCEPT (read_bytes, written_bytes, result_bytes)`.
-This  allows us to remove a named subset of columns from the result, rather than the inverse of naming all of the columns we do want.
+This  allows you to remove a named subset of columns from the result, rather than the inverse of naming all of the columns that you do want.

-Then, we can use the `COLUMNS` expression to select multiple columns who's name matches a pattern, e.g. `COLUMNS('bytes').
+Then, you can use the `COLUMNS` expression to select multiple columns whose name matches a pattern, e.g. `COLUMNS('bytes').

-Lastly, we can use the `APPLY` modifier to apply a function to each of the columns selected previously, e.g. `APPLY formatReadableSize`.
+Finally, you can use the `APPLY` modifier to apply a function to each of the columns selected previously, e.g. `APPLY formatReadableSize`.

 The complete query looks like this: